Jamesong7822/Python-Tutorials/Python Introductory Course.md

 # Reassignment
 mystring2 = mystring.replace("a", "i")
-print(mystring2)
+print(mystring2) # Output: "jimesong"

 # MAX REPLACEMENT
 # Replace takes in one more optional input that tells the maximum number of times to replace a string character by
 mystring = "yayyy"
 mystring3 = mystring.replace("y", "s", 2)
-print(mystring3)
+print(mystring3) # Output: "sassy"
 ```